Kansas and Oklahoma Snake Control:

 Most of our customers say “EEK” when they find a snake.
 We provide local snake handling , snake identification and handle all snakes whether they are venomous or not.
-We remove rattlers, cottonmouths, copperheads, and other well known snakes such as garter snakes, hog-nosed snakes, water snakes, green snakes, brown snakes, milk snakes and tree snakes.
-We remove snakes from homes, businesses, commercial and industrial properties.
+So we remove rattlers, cottonmouths, copperheads, and other snakes such as hog-nosed snakes, water snakes, green snakes, brown snakes, milk snakes and tree snakes.
+Also, we remove snakes from homes, businesses, commercial and industrial properties.
 A professional snake handler will come and remove venomous and non -venomous snakes.
 The best advice we can give is leave all snakes alone.
 Snakes will not bother you you if you simply leave the area.
 If waiting the snake out seems to be a problem feel free to call us.

 Of the 46 species of snakes native to Oklahoma, only seven venomous snake species.
 If you learn to identify the seven venomous species, then you will recognize other Oklahoma snakes as not dangerous, even though you may not be able to identify the snake.

 All seven venomous snake species belong to the same family, Viperidae or pit vipers.
 Pit vipers are the only snakes that have a pit on each side of the head between and below the nostril and eye.
 These pits serve as heat-sensing organs that allow the snake to find and strike warm-blooded prey.
 Pit vipers are the only Oklahoma snakes with retractable fangs.
 The fangs are used to inject venom for killing prey and as a means of defense.
 Pit vipers have elliptical pupils like cats and a single row of scales on the bottom of its tail behind the anus.
 A pit viper has one row of teeth on each side in the upper mouth.
 Heads of pit vipers are significantly wider than their necks.
 Pit vipers tend to have stocky bodies.